sonatype-nexus-community/nexus-repository-installer/README.md

 to ensure the scriptlets work on both distributions.
 The DEB will be written to `./build`.

+Examples:

+Build the RPM locally (requires linux tooling).
+The RPM will be written to `build/`.

 ```
 $ make build
 $ VERSION=3.15.2-01 make rpm